cristian-guerrero/legion-go-tricks/README.md

 - **v29 bios - Update** seems to work so far on nobara v39, and also tested latest Bazzite.
 Fan curves, Auto VRAM, and battery indicator seems to be working or fixed.
 But more testing required.

-  - Warning: there's user reports that there's lots of screen flashing on bios v29.
-I'd recommend waiting until this issue is investigated more.
+  - Warning: there's user reports that there's screen flashing on bios v29.
+  - There's also been multiple confirmation that fan curves and battery indicator seem to be resolved and working

 - Battery Indicator - It doesn't consistently work, but has a usable workaround
 - Battery Estimated Time Remaining - It's often incorrect
+- Adaptive Brightness sensor - hardware is detectedby the OS, but not used for auto-brightness yet
+  - there's dev work in progress for auto-brightness

 ### Known bugs